Oluchiedeh/Deployment-of-Ubuntu-Cluster-with-LAMP-Stack/README.md

 # Connecting to EC2 terminal/ Using the terminal on MAC/Linux.

 The terminal is installed as a default, just open it.
-- Navigate to where you downloaded youe key pair on your system, with this command:
+- Navigate to where you downloaded your key pair on your system, with this command:

  `cd download`.